Syrian Mexicans: History

 In the early 20th century, several thousand Syrians emigrated from the Ottoman Empire to Mexico.
 The majority of the Syrian emigrants were of Jewish origin primarily from Aleppo and Damascus.
 Thousands of Syrian Jews lived in the area from the 1920s to the 1950s, creating a similar counterpart of their Middle Eastern homeland within its streets and plazas.
-Mexico City's Syrian Jewery is unique in that it was divided in the 1930s into two separate communities, those who were initially from Aleppo (the "Maguen David" community) and those who originated from Damascus.
+Mexico City's Syrian Jewry is unique in that it was divided in the 1930s into two separate communities, those who were initially from Aleppo (the "Maguen David" community) and those who originated from Damascus.
 Several prominent Mexican intellectuals, politicians and businesspeople are of Syrian origin.
 Most Syrian immigrants settled in Mexico City, Monterrey, Guadalajara, Toluca, Tapachula, Cuernavaca and Chiapas.

 In 2015, the Mexican government allowed a few Syrian refugees to come to Mexico and complete their university education, with the assistance of a local Mexican NGO.
 Mexico also donated US$3 million in support of Syrian refugees in Jordan, Lebanon and in Turkey.